ansible/ansible-lightspeed/docs/vscode_guide/using_vs.md

    **_NOTE:_** You will not see a suggestion until you press **Enter**.

-5. Once presented with a suggestion, hit `tab` to accept the recommendation or `esc` to ignore it.
+5. Once presented with a suggestion, press `tab` to accept the recommendation or `esc` to ignore it.

 ## Improving the recommended guidance